quamrulhuda/IoT-Honeypot/README.md

 It emulates a vulnerable **Smart-Cam Linux Node on Telnet (Port 23)**.
 When a hacker or automated scanner attempts to connect, the device captures their IP address, triggers an **Angry Robot Eyes Alert** on an I2C OLED display, and immediately sends a secure **HTTPS alert notification to your Telegram Channel/Bot**.

 ---
+## 🧐 What is a Honeypot?

+In cybersecurity, a **Honeypot** is a defensive, decoy system deployed within a network to act as bait.
+It is intentionally designed to look like a vulnerable, high-value asset (such as an unprotected smart camera, router, or server) to attract malicious actors and automated hacking bots.

+Because a honeypot has no legitimate production value, **any traffic or connection attempt directed at it is instantly flagged as unauthorized and suspicious**.
+This allows network administrators to:
+* **Detect Early Intrusions:** Spot hackers reconnoitering or scanning the local network before they find real targets.
+* **Gather Threat Intelligence:** Study attacker behaviors, origins (IP tracking), and execution patterns safely without risking critical infrastructure.

+---

 ## ✨ Features
 *   **Telnet Service Emulation:** Mimics an insecure Smart Camera Linux Node login prompt on Port 23.